 Feature Description Multiple Network Protocols The SMD23E2 and SMD24E2 units can be configured to communicate with EtherNet/IP, PROFINET, or Modbus TCP protocols.
 This allows easy setup and communication with a wide range of host controllers.
 EtherNet/IP-DLR SMD23E2 and SMD24E2 units have Device Level Ring functionality, which adds redundancy to the EtherNet/IP protocol.
 PROFINET-MRP SMD23E2 and SMD24E2 units have Media Redundancy Protocol support, which adds redundancy to the PROFINET protocol.
 Programmable Inputs Each of the inputs can be programmed as a Home Limit, Over Travel Limit, Cap- ture Input, Manual Jog Stop, Start Indexer Move, E-Stop, or a General Purpose Input.
 Programmable Parameters Starting Speed, Running Speed, Acceleration, Deceleration, and Accel/Decel Types are fully programmable.
 Homing Allows you to set the machine to a known position.
 An SMD23E2 or SMD24E2 homes to a discrete input and can use a bit in the Network Data as a home proximity input.
 Jog Move Allows you to drive the motor in either direction as long as the command is active.
 Synchrostep Move Allows you to treat the SMD23/4E2 as a motion axis by constantly updating position and velocity data to the unit.
 Relative Move Allows you to drive the motor a specific number of steps in either direction from the current location.
 Absolute Move Allows you to drive the motor from one known location to another known location.
-Registration Move Allows you to jog the motor in either direction based on a command from host controller.
-When a controlled stop is issued, the move will output a pr mable number of steps before coming to a stop.
-Blend Move Allows you to perform a sequence of relative moves without stopping between them.
-Dwell Move Allows you to perform a sequence of relative moves with a stop between each move that has a programmable length of time.
-Used to create highly accurate move profiles that avoid network latency issues.
-Indexer Move Allows you to program a move that is held in memory.
-The move is run when one of the programmable inputs makes a transition.
-Hold Move Allows you to suspend a move, and optionally restart it, without losing your position value.
-Resume Move Allows you to restart a previously held move operation.
-Immediate Stop Allows you to immediately stop all motion if an error condition is detected by your host controller.
-Stall Detection When an SMD23E2 or SMD24E2 is purchased with an encoder option, the encoder can be used to verify motion when a move command is issued.
+Registration Move Allows you to jog the motor in either direction based on a command from your host controller.
+When a controlled stop is issued, the move will output a programmable number of steps before coming to a stop.